AndrewBunn00/NetworkedAndroidApp/app/src/main/java/com/example/networkedcrossword/README.txt

 Connecting two emulators:
 - Enable telnet in the control panel (for Windows)
-- Run both emulators in the ide (server on is on 10.0.2.15 & client on 10.0.2.2, it is coded to be this way)
+- Run both emulators in the ide (server is on 10.0.2.15 & client on 10.0.2.2, it is coded to be this way)
 - FOR LATER: the server should connect on port 4000 and the client should connect on port 6000 (this is necessary for some of the weirdness associated with connecting the emulators as opposed to two real devices)